-If you do not appoint guardians under your Will, the court will appoint guardians on your behalf and the appointed guardian may not have been who you would have chosen.
+If you do not appoint guardians under your Will, the Court will appoint guardians on your behalf and the appointed guardian may not have been the person you would have chosen.
 Death is difficult for people to deal with and by making a Will setting out clearly what you want makes matters much easier and clearer.
 This is particularly important in the case of minor children (under 18).
-In such cases it is desirable that you create a trust in your Will so that your appointed guardians and trustees can manage the trust until such time as your minor children come of age.
+In such cases, it is desirable that you create a trust in your Will so that your appointed guardians and trustees can manage the Trust until such time as your minor children come of age.
 The role of the Trustee is very different to that of an executor.
 It is possible that the people you name as executor can also be your trustees, but this is a decision for you to make.
 You should provide as much detail as possible about your assets to your solicitor so your solicitor can advise you fully on matters.

 Appointment of Guardians

 Where a parent dies leaving the other parent surviving ,that parent is considered the legal guardian of the child in the majority of cases.
 In the case of martial children the mother and father of an infant are guardians of the infant jointly, even in the case of divorce the guardianship rights are not effected.
 The situation is very different in relation to a non-martial child.
 The natural mother is automatically deemed to be guardian but the same rule does not apply to the natural father.

 The natural father of the child can apply to be guardian in the following ways:

 - Apply to Court to be appointed guardian;

 - By marrying the natural mother, the father will become guardian;

 - By way of statutory declaration.
 It is important that the father is named on the birth certificate;

 - Legislation provides that on the death of the natural mother of the guardian, the father may be appointed guardian.